-Subcontractor Name

-Legal Address

-City, State, Zip

-Telephone Number Email Address Fax Number (if available)

-Disclosure of the information contained in this Form is required by the Section 50-35 of the Code (30 ILCS 500).
-This information shall become part of the publicly available contract file.
-This Form B must be completed for subcontracts with a total value of \$50,000 or more, from subcontractors identified in Section 20-120 of the Code, and for all open-ended contracts.

-DISCLOSURE OF OTHER CONTRACTS, SUBCONTRACTS, AND PROCUREMENT RELATED INFORMATION

-1. Identifying Other Contracts & Procurement Related Information.
-The SUBCONTRACTOR shall identify whether it has any pending contracts, subcontracts, including leases, bids, proposals, or other ongoing procurement relationship with any other State of Illinois agency: Yes No

-If "No" is checked, the subcontractor only needs to complete the signature box on the bottom of this page.

-2. If "Yes" is checked.
+Subcontractor Name Subcontractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) Disclosure of the information contained in information shall become part of the public a total value of \$50,000 or more, from sul contracts. y available contract file.
+This Form n B must be completed for subcontracts wit DISCLOSURE OF OTHER CONTRA CTS, SUBCONTRACTS, AND PR OCUREMENT RELATED INFORMATION 1.
+Identifying Other Contracts & Procure any pending contracts, subcontracts, include any other State of Illinois agency: Ye If "No" is checked, the subcontractor only ing leases, bids, proposals, or others No er ongoing procurement relationship with 2.
+If "Yes" is checked.
 Identify each such relationship by showing State of Illinois agency name and other descriptive information such as bid or project number (attach additional pages as necessary).
-SEE DISCLOSURE FORM INSTRUCTIONS:

-THE FOLLOWING STATEMENT MUST BE CHECKED

-- Signature of Authorized Representative Date

-OWNERSHIP CERTIFICATION

-Please certify that the following statement is true if the individuals for all submitted Form A disclosures do not total 100% of ownership
+SEE DISCLOSURE FORM INSTRUCTIONS: THE FOLLO WING STATEMENT MUST BE CH HECKED Sign ature of Authorized Representative Date OWNERSHIP CERTIFICATION 1 Please certify that the following statement is of ownership s true if the individuals for all submi itted Form A disclosures do not total 100% · than \$106,447.20 of the bidding entity's or interest. ☐ Yes ☐ No ☐ N/A (Form A disclosure(s) established 100% ownership)

-Any remaining ownership interest is held by individuals receiving less than \$106,447.20 of the bidding entity's or parent entity's distributive income or holding less than a 5% ownership interest.

-Yes No N/A (Form A disclosure(s) established 100% ownership)